What to do after an overdose

 Post-opioid overdose outreach is used to connect survivors with treatment and recovery resources, as well as medical, housing, employment, and family resources.
 Post-opioid overdose outreach focuses on harm reduction, or reducing risk by meeting a survivor “where they are at.”
 This might look like referring a survivor to a detox or outpatient treatment program or connecting a survivor’s loved ones to family support services.
 Some programs continue to follow-up with survivors even after an initial contact to provide continuous support.

-To learn more about what the various post-opioid overdose outreach programs look like in your community, check out the following pages:
+So if you’re wondering what to do after an overdose, check out what the various post-opioid overdose outreach programs look like in your community on the following pages: